0xFlicker/ord-axolotl-dev-server/README.md

 # Axolotl Ordinal Dev Server

-Creates a local environment for testing and developing recursive HTML ordinals
+Creates a local environment for testing and developing recursive HTML ordinals.

+Just want to get started? jump ahead to [Developing](#developing)

 ## Pre-reqs

+If you want to have a local ordinal regtest to do real inscriptions do, then read on.

+This is not required.
+The project here will work as-is w/o any backing ord server.

 You will need a local bitcoin regtest and ord indexer running